 - Work as a team: You work collaboratively with your peers, cross-functional teammates, and leadership to create shared success, trust, and belonging.

 - High agency: You have the power and the responsibility to improve Sourcegraph as a company and as a product.
 You deliver regardless of the circumstances.

-- High quality: You are responsible for finding out what high-quality work looks like and producing that high-quality work iteratively.
+- High quality through iteration: You are responsible for defining and building high quality work iteratively.

 - Be welcoming and inclusive: You make people from all groups and backgrounds feel comfortable belonging to our team and community.

 - Open and transparent: You proactively communicate in an open and transparent way.

 - Continuously grow: You strive to continuously grow and learn by genuinely soliciting feedback early and often, and humbly reflecting on your past mistakes.